Beaches, coffee, sightseeing & summer beers

 41. Go for a dip at the Bogey Hole

-42. The Newcastle Flower Markets are a nice detour from the revving of engines and are open to the public every Friday and Saturday from 9:30am - 12pm.
+42. The Newcastle Flower Markets are open to the public every Friday and Saturday from 9:30am - 12pm.

 43. With over 150 vineyards, The Hunter Valley sits on Newcastle's doorstep and is the perfect excuse to taste all the wine, and enjoy a long lunch amongst the vines.